-Due to concern over the risk of climate change, there has been a broad range of proposed or promulgated state, national and international laws focusing on greenhouse gas (GHG) reduction.
+Due to concern over the risk of climate change, there has been a broad range of proposed or promulgated state, national and international laws focusing on GHG reduction.
 Regulatory frameworks adopted, or being considered for adoption, to reduce GHG emissions include cap and trade regimes, carbon taxes, restrictive permitting, increased efficiency standards, and incentives or mandates for renewable energy.
-For example, the European Emissions Trading Scheme is a program through which many of the European Union ("EU") member states are implementing cap and trade controls covering numerous power stations and industrial facilities.
-Also, international accords for GHG reduction are evolving, but they have uncertain timing and outcome, making it difficult to predict their business impact.
+For example, the European Emissions Trading Scheme is a program through which many of the European Union member states are implementing cap and trade controls covering numerous power stations and industrial facilities.
+Also, almost 200 nations, including the United States, agreed to an international climate change agreement in Paris, France, in December 2015 that calls for countries to set their own GHG emissions targets and be transparent about the measures each country will use to achieve its GHG emissions targets; however, it is not possible at this time to predict how or when such legal requirements might be imposed by these participating countries.
 These proposed or promulgated laws and legal initiatives apply or could apply in countries where we have interests or may have interests in the future.
 These requirements could make our services and products more expensive, lengthen project implementation times, and reduce demand for the production of oil and natural gas, which could decrease demand for our services and products.
 In the United States, a number of state and regional efforts have emerged that are aimed at tracking or reducing emissions of GHGs and Congress has from time to time considered legislation to reduce emissions of GHGs but no such legislation has yet been adopted.
-However, the EPA made findings in 2009 that emissions of GHGs present a danger to public health and the environment and, based on these findings, has adopted regulations under existing provisions of the federal Clean Air Act that establish construction and operating permit reviews for GHG emissions from certain large stationary sources that are already potential major sources of criteria pollutant emissions and that require the monitoring and annual reporting of GHG emissions from specified onshore and offshore production sources in the United States, which include the operations of many of our exploration and production clients.
+However, the EPA has determined that emissions of GHGs present a danger to public health and the environment and, based on these findings, has adopted regulations under existing provisions of the CAA that establish construction and operating permit reviews for GHG emissions from certain large stationary sources that are already potential major sources of criteria pollutant emissions and that require the monitoring and annual reporting of GHG emissions from specified onshore and offshore production sources in the United States, which include the operations of many of our exploration and production clients.
 Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address GHG emissions in the United State would impact our business, any such future laws and regulations that require reporting of GHGs or otherwise limit emissions of GHGs from our clients' operations could require our clients to incur increased costs and also could adversely affect demand for the oil and natural gas that they produce, which could decrease demand for our services and products.